El pozo (novel)

 The Pit (El pozo) is the debut novel by Uruguayan author Juan Carlos Onetti.

 Published in 1939, the novel is written in form of a diary.
 Eladio Linacero, the main character, shows his scepticism for life in general.

-Some literary critics trace the origins of the Latin American Boom to this novel and others, such as Ernesto Sábato's El Túnel.
+Some literary critics trace the origins of the Latin American Boom to this novel and others, such as Ernesto Sabato's The Tunnel.

+It was translated into Kurdish by Jiyar Homer.